cyberbotics/webots-doc/reference/joystick.md

 ## Joystick

-The [Joystick](#joystick) is not a node, it is a set of functions available by default for each [Robot](robot.md) node to read the joystick input.
-It is therefore not a device and the functions do not require any `WbDeviceTag`.
+The [Joystick](#joystick) API doesn't correspond to a Webots node.
+It is a set of functions available for every [Robot](robot.md) node to read the input from a real joystick.
+Therefore, the joystick functions do not require any `WbDeviceTag` parameter.

-Each physical joystick can be used by one controller at the time only.
-If several joysticks are connected, each controller will get one.
+Each physical joystick can be used by one controller at a time only.
+If several joysticks are connected, different controllers may be able to use a different joystick.

 > **note**:
 In C++, Python and Java the joystick functions are in a dedicated class called